2014 FC Irtysh Pavlodar season

-The 2014 FC Irtysh Pavlodar season was the 23rd successive season that the club playing in the Kazakhstan Premier League, the highest tier of association football in Kazakhstan.
+In 2014 FC Irtysh Pavlodar played their 23rd successive season in the Kazakhstan Premier League, the highest tier of association football in Kazakhstan.
 Irtysh finished the season in 10th position and reached the Quarter-finals of the Kazakhstan Cup, where they lost to Shakhter Karagandy.

 Season Events

 On 2 May Tarmo Rüütli was fired by the club.
 On 27 October, Dmitri Cheryshev was appointed as the club's manager on a two-year contract.